-- 1. If there is a GD diagnosis, the provider shall add a goal to the treatment plan regarding the GD diagnosis. - 2.
+- 1. If there is a GD diagnosis, the provider shall - add a goal to the treatment plan regarding the GD diagnosis. - 2.
 Provider shall make a referral to the Gambling Disorder Helpline. - 3.
-Progress notes following a referral to the Helpline should document ongoing checkin regarding GD with the consumer to encourage followthrough with the Helpline and to discuss parallels and differences in their addictions to gambling and to substances.
+Progress notes following a referral to the Helpline should document ongoing checkin regarding GD with the client to encourage follow-through with the Helpline and to discuss parallels and differences in their addictions to gambling and to substances.